|

 Definition Behavioral Finance.
 Description.

-Behavioral Finance is the study of behavior of parties in financial markets.
-The approach focuses on observable psychological factors that influence decision-making during periods of economic uncertainty.
+Behavioral Finance (BF) is the study of the influence of psychology on the behavior of financial practitioners and the subsequent effect on financial markets.
+The approach focuses on observable psychological factors

 |